cosbi-research/VisualSHIELD/README.md

 VisualSHIELD allows to create reactive visual web UIs to seamlessly analyze multiple remote datasets in parallel hosted on [Opal](https://www.obiba.org/pages/products/opal/) and **XXX optionally** provides a facility to load [dbNP](https://dashin.eu/interventionstudies/) data into Opal.
 The [DASH-IN interactive federated analysis system](https://dashin.cosbi.eu/) is a unifying visual federated analytical framework of observational and interventional studies powered by VisualSHIELD and contribuited to the [ENPADASI](https://www.dtls.nl/wp-content/uploads/2016/05/ENPADASI_Bouwman_250516_FAIR.pdf#page=7) project of 51 partners in 9 European countries.

+VisualSHIELD is a shiny app module offering ready-to-use self-contained UI and logic to be easily integrated in your custom Shiny App.
+See XXX SCREENSHOTS or XXX LIVE DEMO.

 This repository contains the reference implementation for VisualSHIELD.
-VisualSHIELD is a shiny app module offering ready-to-use self-contained UI and logic to be easily integrated in your custom Shiny App.
 You may freely use this work in your research and activities under the non-commercial [COSBI-SSLA license](https://www.cosbi.eu/research/prototypes/licence_terms).

 For more information and guided hands-on tutorials on how everything can be systematically glued together, as in the ENPADASI project, check out the [ENPADASI Hackaton](https://agenda.infn.it/event/11522/) or get in touch with the Cosbi Bioinformatics lab, led by lombardo@cosbi.eu.
 We'll be happy to help!